911 Appliance repair service

 The Electronic Control Board (ECB) or Oven Control Module

-This is the central computer of my oven.
-It receives signals from the thermostat and other sensors and tells the heating elements (or gas valve) when to turn on and off.
+This central computer receives signals from sensors and controls the heating elements or gas valve accordingly.

 Signs of a Failing Control Board